 Study Abroad in Spain

-The Department of Modern Languages is pleased to offer an exciting four or six-week summer study abroad program at Estudio Sampere in Madrid, with additional opportunities in Alicante or Salamanca.
+The Department of Modern Languages is pleased to offer an exciting four, six, or eight-week summer study abroad program at Estudio Sampere in Madrid, with additional opportunities in Alicante or Salamanca.

 At the very center of Spain, Madrid is a bustling city, a city of "mucha movida,” or much activity.
 It is easy to navigate by metro, bus, or foot.
 Students who study at Estudio Sampere will live in or near the Barrio de Salamanca, an older, centrally located residential section of the city, close to many of the key sights and attractions: Retiro Park, the Prado Museum (as well as many other of the some hundred museums of the city), the center of the city at the Puerta del Sol and the Plaza Mayor, the "terrazas" or outdoor cafes of the Castellana (a main thoroughfare that divides the city vertically), and shopping and entertainment districts.
 The Madrileños, or citizens of Madrid, are also known as "los gatos," or cats, because they greatly enjoy a nightlife that begins late and ends late.
 There is a wide selection of movies, theaters, concerts, bars, cafeterias, nightclubs, and restaurants in a variety of neighborhoods.
 Madrid is an exciting place to explore, a vibrant city rich in culture and history.

 A popular tourist destination on the Costa Blanca, with miles of sandy beaches, Alicante has been described as the pearl of the Mediterranean.
 Well-inhabited well before the Romans, Alicante plays a vital role in the modern Spanish economy.
-Alicante is a medium-sized city of roughly 500,000 inhabitants, with a cultural life and a young and dynamic university.
-Century-old traditions like the San Juan Festivities and revivals of the Reconquista battles of "Moros y Cristianos" are celebrated in Alicante.
+Alicante is a medium-sized city of roughly 340,000 inhabitants, with a cultural life and a young and dynamic university.
+Century-old traditions like the San Juan Festivities are celebrated in Alicante.

 Salamanca is home to Spain's oldest university.
 Hundreds of young Spaniards study here from October to June.
 Salamanca life centers on the Plaza Mayor.
 Surrounded by bars, restaurants, and shops, Salamanca’s Plaza Mayor is one of the most beautiful squares in Spain, and is known as the living room of the Salamantinos.
 Virtually everything in this small city is within walking distance: beautiful churches, ancient streets, bars, restaurants and much more.
 Segovia, Burgos, Santiago de Compostela, Leon, and Madrid are all within easy reach.
 The climate is continental, with chilly winters and sunny summers.

-Students may choose a four-week program or a six-week program and begin in mid-June or early July.
+Students may choose a four (beginning early June or July), six, or eight-week program (beginning early June).
 The four-week program takes place in Madrid.
-For the six-week program, after four weeks in Madrid, students transfer to a second Sampere site: either Alicante (on the Mediterranean coast, south of Valencia) or Salamanca (northwest of Madrid).
+For the six or eight-week programs, after four weeks in Madrid, students transfer to a second Sampere site: either Alicante (on the Mediterranean coast, south of Valencia) or Salamanca (northwest of Madrid).

-Depending on the courses taken, students completing the Madrid program may receive 18 units of transfer credit, and an additional 6 units for the Alicante or Salamanca segment.
+Depending on the courses taken, students completing the Madrid program may receive 18 units of transfer credit, and an additional 6 or 9 units for the Alicante or Salamanca segment, depending on length of program.

-As part of their academic experience, all students participate in three museum visits in Madrid and three full-day excursions to sites near Madrid (for example, Toledo, Segovia, El Escorial, and Valle de los Caídos).
+As part of their academic experience, all students participate in museum visits in Madrid and full-day excursions to sites near Madrid (for example, Toledo, Segovia, El Escorial, and Valle de los Caídos).
+All students will take a Spanish class, after an initial placement test upon arrival, and one additional course.
+Advanced level classes may include Business Spanish; Spanish for the Professions; Contemporary Spain: Civilization and Culture; Introduction to Spanish Literature; Introduction to Translation.
 Advanced level classes include Readings in Literary Genres, Commercial and Technical Spanish, Survey of Spanish Literature, Spanish Film, Advanced Grammar and Composition, and Advanced Conversation and Writing.
-To complement course offerings for advanced-level students, Sampere may facilitate arrangements for internship experiences in the fields of law, marketing, and tourism.

 Extracurricular activities include: